 About Our Inn

-The Tucker House Inn is perched on a hill overlooking the town of Friday Harbor and Sunken Park.
-The accommodations include two historic Victorian-era houses with cozy rooms, and three cottages.
+Today, Tucker House Inn is perched on the same hill overlooking the town of Friday Harbor and Sunken Park.
+The accommodations include rooms in the two historic Victorian-era houses and feature antiques, propane fireplaces, and spa bathtubs.
 Restoration has been lovingly applied to provide guests with all the modern conveniences, yet retaining the charm and shabby chic elegance of the days gone by.
-Located in a peaceful residential area just a few minutes from the ferry landing,Tucker House Inn provides memorable breakfasts, peaceful gardens, and a chance to enjoy Island Time.
+Located in a peaceful residential area just a few minutes from the ferry landing,Tucker House of today provides memorable breakfasts, peaceful gardens, and a chance to experience Island Time.

 For a complete list of press accolades, please click here.